-The USDA Branded Food Products Database is the result of a Public-Private Partnership (PPP), whose goal is to enhance public health and the sharing of open data by enhancing the USDA National Nutrient Database for Standard Reference (SR) with nutrient composition of branded food and private label data provided by the food industry.
-As part of the USDA National Nutrient Database for SR, the USDA Branded Food Products Database will ensure that these data are publicly available to those who will utilize them.
-This includes, but is not limited to, federal agencies, the research community, international databases, proprietary databases and end users, and the food industry.
+The USDA Branded Food Products Database is the result of a Public-Private Partnership (PPP), whose goal is to enhance public health and the sharing of open data by enhancing the USDA National Nutrient Database for Standard Reference (SR) with the nutrient composition of branded food and private label data provided by the food industry.
+As part of the USDA National Nutrient Database for SR, the USDA Branded Food Products Database will ensure that this data is publicly available to those who will utilize it.
+This includes, but is not limited to, federal agencies, the research community, international databases, proprietary databases, end users, and the food industry.

-To get participate, review the implementation guide under Key Documents, fill out the Trading Partner Form and synchronize your product data with the USDA Branded Food Products Database today!
+To participate, review the implementation guide under Key Documents, fill out the Trading Partner Form, and synchronize your product data with the USDA Branded Food Products Database today!